Era360/find-bible-scripture/README.md

 ### Storing Firebase project configurations in .env

-Create a `.env` file in root directory of project.
+Create a `.env` file in root directory of the project.
 And store your Firebase Project Configurations in it, as shown in the .example.env file.

 Also get your `OPENAI API keys` from [here](https://platform.openai.com/account/api-keys) and paste them on your `.env` file.